gematik/app-PkiTestsuite/README.md

 ```

 This configuration is also written to every tsl as the service supply point of each trust service.
-For this reason it is crucial to configure it correctly before generating the initial TSL for the
+For this reason, it is crucial to configure it correctly before generating the initial TSL for the
 test object (see [Initial TSL and Trust Anchor](./README.md#initial-tsl-and-trust-anchor)).

 The OCSP responder is started automatically at the configured socket, but in can be started